nfdi4cat/Ontology-Overview-of-NFDI4Cat/ontology_metadata/EDAM.md

 | Annotation Property count | 70 |

 ## Comments
 An Ontology consisting of several Terms relevant for DANN and Enzymatic activity.
-Imports OBO Ontology terms and classes while not being alligned to an Ontology
+Imports OBO Ontology terms and classes while not being alligned to an Ontology.
+Good representation for description of proteins and enzyme kinetics.
+EDAM is a domain ontology of data analysis and data management in bio- and other sciences, and science-based applications.
+It comprises concepts related to analysis, modelling, optimisation, and data life-cycle.